AdamSEY/easy-chat-pushjs/Readme.md

 # This package is still under development and made for paidtabs.com & ziggs.io
 it's not supposed be available for public, so some parts might be unclear.

-## Your PR's are really apprecaited
+## Your PR's are really appreciated

-**Sorry for the bad English, messy README file and all the mistakes.
-29 hours no sleep**

 ### npm Installation